-The tendering process can seem very complicated, and it’s understandable that this makes some companies choose to avoid tendering for public sector work.
+The tendering process can seem very complicated and time consuming, and it’s understandable that this makes some companies choose to avoid tendering for public sector work.
 This doesn’t mean you can always avoid having to fill in a tender.

 Executive Compass can help you with the biggest step of the tendering process and help you with writing the invitation to tender document.
 We can help you understand exactly what the document entails, what the buyer is looking for in the procurement process and the procedures you need to follow in order to submit a successful tender for a product or service.

 What is the tendering process?

 One of your existing customers might ask you to tender for work and therefore fill in a tender document, or, to grow your business, you might find you need to submit bids for public sector contracts.
 Tendering is the most common way in which a buyer will find someone to supply goods or services.
 The tendering process is a structured process, in order to be fair and transparent; including a stringent selection process, expressions of interest from bidders, through to the request for tender and the evaluation process.

 Each tender process is different depending on the contract in question and how the buyer needs to evaluate the bidder.